-In all the movies, books and histories that explored the life of British Prime Minister Winston Churchill, it was only a short excerpt from an aide's long-ignored oral history that revealed his tragic affair with British celebrity Doris Castlerosse in the 1930s and how Maine's Maxine Elliott made it happen.
+In all the movies, books and histories that explored the life of British Prime Minister Winston Churchill, only a short excerpt from an aide's long-ignored oral history revealed his tragic affair with British celebrity Doris Castlerosse in the 1930s and how Maine's Maxine Elliott made it happen.

-Doris Castlerosse was a British socialite who made a habit of sleeping with wealthy men.
+Doris Castlerosse, a British socialite, made a habit of sleeping with wealthy men.
 She had relationships with both Winston Churchill and his son Randolph.
 Born in modest circumstances, Castlerosse' marriage to Richard Castlerosse, a viscount and columnist for England's Sunday Express newspaper, catapulted her to fame.

 They had a violent, turbulent marriage that did little to slow Doris' interest in other men (and probably women).
-With Richard Castlerosse's family cutting off his access to the family money, Doris was frequently in need of money to fuel her globe-trotting lifestyle.
+With Richard Castlerosse's family cutting off his access to the family money, Doris frequently needed money to fuel her globe-trotting lifestyle.

 In the 1930s in the south of France, at Cannes, Doris crossed paths with Maxine Elliott, who was then in the final chapter of her eventful life.

 Maxine's life was a wild one.
 Her intimates included J.P.
 Morgan, British King Edward VII and Charlie Chaplin, among many others.
-In 1913 she began dating Belgian tennis star Anthony Wilding, and during World War I she went so far as to donate her money and her time to Beligan war relief.
+In 1913 she began dating Belgian tennis star Anthony Wilding.
+During World War I she went so far as to donate her money and her time to Belgian war relief.
 But Wilding was killed in the war.

 By 1920, Maxine's talent, and some help from her wealthy friends, had left her with no need for more money.
-She retired to a Mediterranean Estate in Cannes, France.
+She retired to a Mediterranean estate in Cannes, France.
 She wished to age gracefully at her home, Château de l’Horizon.
-It was a white art deco villa featuring a large terrace and a long slide to drop her and her guests from the swimming pool into the sea.
+A white art deco villa, it featured a large terrace and a long slide to drop her and her guests from the swimming pool into the sea.

-Large parties of libertines assembled at Maxine's French estate, and it became notorious.
+Large parties of libertines assembled at Maxine Elliott's French estate, and it became notorious.
 Winston Churchill visited from 1933 to 1939.
-During these years Churchill was out of favor with the majority of Britons.
+During these years Churchill fell out of favor with the majority of Britons.
 He spent his time on the French Riviera, writing and plotting his return to power.

-Winston's wife Clementine had little use for Château de l’Horizon or Maxine and her friends, whom Clementine felt were too gossipy and frivolous.
+Winston's wife Clementine had little use for Château de l’Horizon or Maxine and her friends.
+Clementine viewed them as gossipy and frivolous.
 Though perhaps her objections were more directly related to a single guest, Doris Castlerosse.
 It was at Château de l’Horizon that Winston and Doris would begin their affair.

 The affair lasted from 1933 to 1937.
-Churchill once repaid Castlerosse for her affection during the war years by securing a seat for her on an airplane from New York to London, either as an act of kindness or because he was blackmailed.
+Churchill once repaid Castlerosse for her affection during the war years by securing a seat for her on an airplane from New York to London.
+He did it either as an act of kindness or because someone blackmailed him.

-Maxine Elliot/Jessie Dermott died at her French estate in 1940 at age 72 far from her Rockland, Me. beginnings.
-Her estate became a property of the Saudi royal family.
+Maxine Elliot/Jessie Dermott died at her French estate in 1940 at age 72, far from her Rockland, Maine, beginnings.
+Her estate now belongs to the Saudi royal family.